redbadger/difficient/README.md

 # Difficient
-Efficient, type-safe, (almost) zero-allocation diffing.
+Efficient, type-safe, (almost) zero-allocation structural diffing.

 * Annotate your `struct` or `enum` with `#[derive(Diffable)]`
 * Under the hood, a new type `MyTypeDiff